robertaicenogle/MechaCar_Statistical_Analysis/README.md

 R-square is 0.7140.
 Based on this data, approxmiately 71% of the variations in mpg are explained by changes in the vehicle length, the vehicle weight, the spoiler angle, the drivetrain and the ground clearance.
 This linear model as fairly efficient in predicting mpg of MechaCar prototypes.

-## Deliverable 2: Read Suspension Coil File
+## Summary Statistics on Suspension Coils

 The current manufacturing data must meet the design specification (not to exceed 100 lbs per square inch) for all manufacturing lots in total and each lot individually.
 Based on the data/charts below, ehe design specs are true for all manufacturing lots in total.
 The global variance of 62.3 psi.
-On the lot level, Lot 1 and Lot 2 are into specs with respectively variances of 0.98 and 7.5 psi.
-The Lot 3 is out of specs with a variance of 170.3 psi.
+On the lot level, Lot 1 and Lot 2 are within specification range.
+However, Lot 3 specifically, is out of specification range.
+PSI exceeds limitation.

 ### total_summary Mean=mean(PSI),Median=(PSI),Variance=var(PSI),SD=sd(PSI)